Caeldeth/loures/Lore/Trystan-The-Gifts-Of-The-Gods.md

 To pray within a temple, merely speak to the attendant, and they will guide you through the process.
 To pray with a necklace, the Aisling must use the appropriate Secret, then drop and immediately pick up their necklace.

 An Aisling can pray alone, but the gods are more likely to take notice when one Aisling prays in Fellowship with another.
 The Aislings need not be worshippers of the same god, but to pray to the same god, both must be well-liked by the god, by worshipping within that god's trinity.
-Thus, both a Deoch worshipper and a Cail worshipper could pray together to Glioca, since both gods are within Glioca's trinity; but the two worshippers could not pray together to Deoch or to Cail, since the two gods are not memebers of the same trinity.
+Thus, both a Deoch worshipper and a Cail worshipper could pray together to Glioca, since both gods are within Glioca's trinity; but the two worshippers could not pray together to Deoch or to Cail, since the two gods are not members of the same trinity.

 Whether or not the Aisling receives the notice of a god, and what form that notice takes, is dependent upon that Aisling's faith.
 Faith is built up through Giving Thanks, by attending a mass, or by performing a religious geas.
 While most of the prayers affect only the worshipper, in some cases, if one's faith is great enough, the beneficial effects can "spill over" to other Aislings grouped with the supplicant.